Alexander enjoys a burgeoning reputation in his two core areas of practice: commercial litigation and employment law.

 Alexander is co-author, with Charlotte Davies, of the PLC note on Conspiracy.

 Alexander has extensive experience of statutory employment litigation, and he is regularly instructed in cases of extreme commercial and/or emotional sensitivity.
-He has particular experience acting in cases involving businesses in financial services.
+He has particular experience of acting in cases involving businesses in financial services.

 Alexander's ET practice covers the range of industrial issues, including unfair dismissal,redundancy (individual and collective), TUPE, discrimination and whistleblowing.
 He has experience of cases of all levels of complexity.
 His EAT experience includes important cases on the effect of s.111 ERA 1996 and Joao v Mesh Computers, in which guidance was given by Cox J on the proper approach to amendment applications.